-We now meet regularly after reading a book decided on at the previous meeting.
+The Socialist Book Club meets regularly to consider a book decided on at the previous meeting.
 Our discussions are enjoyable, allowing us to examine what we mean by socialism and to share the insights gained.
 All are welcome, whether you have read the book or not.

 The club is committed to developing members’ knowledge of socialism, not just reading for pleasure, but recognises that ‘a good read’, followed by a lively discussion, would help.

-Contact Richard Millwood if you are interested in joining.
+Contact Susan Kortlandt if you are interested in joining us.

 Books we have already discussed and links to our reviews:

 - November 2015 – The Soul of Man Under Socialism by Oscar Wild